 On rare occasions, the decision may be made to alter the regular schedule of the school day by closing school for a day, starting the school day late, or releasing students early at one or several Caliber Schools due to snow, rain, severe weather, natural disasters, or other emergency conditions.
 In general, Caliber Schools will observe the same decisions as local districts in case of closure or early closure due to weather conditions.
-That is to say, if the local school district announces a decision to close or release students early from schools due to weather, Caliber School Leaders should do the same.
+That is to say, if the local school district announces a decision to close or release students early from schools due to weather or other situations, Caliber School Leaders should do the same.

-Decisions to close school or start school late due to weather conditions will be made public, whenever possible, by 6:45 AM on the morning when school will be closed.
+Decisions to close school or start school late due to weather conditions will be made public, whenever possible, by 6:45 AM in the morning when school will be closed.
 The School Leader should alert the local news media when deciding to cancel school.
 We will also share information with families via phone call or text blast.
-Families are responsible for providing the School with updated contact information so that they can be reached in case of change to the school schedule.
+Families are responsible for providing the School with updated contact information so that they can be reached in case of change to the school schedule (please reach out to the main office to do so).